Computer Networks A Systems Approach Edition 4

 Use Network Simulation Tools

-For example, you can use GNS3 to simulate a complex network topology with multiple routers and switches.
+Here's one way to look at it: you can use GNS3 to simulate a complex network topology with multiple routers and switches.
 You can then configure routing protocols like OSPF or BGP and observe how traffic flows through the network.
 This hands-on experience will deepen your understanding of networking concepts.

 Stay Updated with the Latest Trends